V-model (software development)

-In software development, the V-model represents a development process that may be considered an extension of the waterfall model, and is an example of the more general V-model.
-Instead of moving down in a linear way, the process steps are bent upwards after the coding phase, to form the typical V shape.
+In software development, the V-model represents a development process that may be considered an extension of the waterfall model and is an example of the more general V-model.
+Instead of moving down linearly, the process steps are bent upwards after the coding phase, to form the typical V shape.
 The V-Model demonstrates the relationships between each phase of the development life cycle and its associated phase of testing.
 The horizontal and vertical axes represent time or project completeness (left-to-right) and level of abstraction (coarsest-grain abstraction uppermost), respectively.

 Project definition phases

 Requirements analysis

 In the requirements analysis phase, the first step in the verification process, the requirements of the system are collected by analyzing the needs of the user(s).
 This phase is concerned with establishing what the ideal system has to perform.
-However it does not determine how the software will be designed or built.
+However, it does not determine how the software will be designed or built.
 Usually, the users are interviewed and a document called the user requirements document is generated.

 The user requirements document will typically describe the system's functional, interface, performance, data, security, etc. requirements as expected by the user.
 It is used by business analysts to communicate their understanding of the system to the users.
 The users carefully review this document as this document would serve as the guideline for the system designers in the system design phase.
 The user acceptance tests are designed in this phase.
 See also Functional requirements.

-There are different methods for gathering requirements of both soft and hard methodologies including; interviews, questionnaires, document analysis, observation, throw-away prototypes, use case and static and dynamic views with users.
+There are different methods for gathering requirements of both soft and hard methodologies including; interviews, questionnaires, document analysis, observation, throw-away prototypes, use case, and static and dynamic views with users.

 System design

 Systems design is the phase where system engineers analyze and understand the business of the proposed system by studying the user requirements document.
 They figure out possibilities and techniques by which the user requirements can be implemented.
 If any of the requirements are not feasible, the user is informed of the issue.
 A resolution is found and the user requirement document is edited accordingly.

 The software specification document which serves as a blueprint for the development phase is generated.
-This document contains the general system organization, menu structures, data structures etc. It may also hold example business scenarios, sample windows and reports to aid understanding.
-Other technical documentation like entity diagrams, data dictionary will also be produced in this phase.
+This document contains the general system organization, menu structures, data structures etc. It may also hold example business scenarios, sample windows, and reports to aid understanding.
+Other technical documentation like entity diagrams, and data dictionaries will also be produced in this phase.
 The documents for system testing are prepared.

 Architecture design

 The phase of the design of computer architecture and software architecture can also be referred to as high-level design.
-The baseline in selecting the architecture is that it should realize all which typically consists of the list of modules, brief functionality of each module, their interface relationships, dependencies, database tables, architecture diagrams, technology details etc. The integration testing design is carried out in the particular phase.
+The baseline in selecting the architecture is that it should realize all which typically consists of the list of modules, brief functionality of each module, their interface relationships, dependencies, database tables, architecture diagrams, technology details, etc. The integration testing design is carried out in the particular phase.